The material is already there, it wouldn't involve any lies at all. There are many advantages that need to be weighed.

 But there's a lot of other stuff weighing on the other hand, arguably, more.

 I have not seen anyone around me compellingly disagree with the simulation hypothesis.
 We can put forward some new work in decision theory that literally inserts a non-physical entity into our world models that represents an ideal agent that links us all.
-It provides a moral framework for approaching coordination problems that all robust agents, human or not, can be expected to adhere to, which goes beyond Yuval Harari's operational definition of religion.
+It provides a moral framework for approaching coordination problems that all robust agents, human or not, can be expected to adhere to, which exceeds the requirements of Yuval Harari's operational definition of religion.
 I've been wrestling with an acausal protocol for trade with simulators for 7 years and though the first version had been given had some accounting problems I still have not been able to dismiss its biggest most religion-flavored claim.
-We all seem to agree that humans evolved, and we seem to believe it to an extent that most western secular liberals do not, and that lets us approach a greater depth of understanding of human psychology, it gives us a shared creation story and a notion of sacredness, it is profound and it is useful.
+We all seem to agree that humans evolved, and we seem to believe it to an extent that most western secular liberals do not, and that lets us approach a greater depth of understanding of human psychology, it gives us a shared creation story and a notion of the sacredness of nature as it pertains to us, a direct relationship with the process that created us, it is profound and it is useful.
 We behave as if these things are not important, but they are important.
 They add up to something.

 Shared worldviews and moral resolutions build communities that are strengthened by trust.